 Millard Fillmore was our 13th President.
 He was John Taylor’s Vice President and became President when Taylor died on July 9, 1850, less than six months after taking office.
 In my blog post about Zachary Taylor’s biography I commented that Fillmore is often on lists of worst Presidents.
 I must say that after reading Raybacks’s biography of Fillmore I would not rate him as a bad President.

-In any case Millard Fillmore as portrayed by Robert Rayback is an interesting man that I couldn’t help but like and admire.
+In any case Millard Fillmore as portrayed by Robert Rayback is an interesting man who I couldn’t help but like and admire.

 The first paragraph of Rayback’s introduction sum’s up well my experience learning about Fillmore.